dramforever/haskell-stuff/corecall.md

 ### A C function

-GHC generates, in a C file, this function, and compiles/links it into your program later:
+GHC generates, this C function, and compiles/links it into your program: (Get this with `-ddump-foreign`.)

 ```c
 HsInt zdmainzdMainzdMainzuwrapper(StgStablePtr the_stableptr, HsInt a1)